 Out and about in the community

-As always, our Neighbourhood Policing team have been out and about in the community.
+As always, our neighbourhood team have been out in the community.
 You might have seen us at some of the following places:

-For more information on what to be aware of visit the Action Fraud website here.Help us keep Sussex safe
+To read more about pet fraud visit the Action Fraud website here.Help us keep Sussex safe

 If you saw or heard anything, or have any information about any incident in this message please contact us online, or call 101, quoting the reference number provided.